Malattar99/MobileManipulation/src/robot_model/README.md

 # robot_model

 This repository contains description files and meshes for the ur5 manipulator.
-It has been changed so that the robot is on a floating base that can move in x,y and $\theta$
+It has been changed so that the robot is on a floating base that can move in the `x`,`y` plane and rotate around the `z` axis.

 ## Structure of the repository